joshuabecker91/Bible-Beasts-Project/README.md

 ## **Notes on other CI / CD ideas**
-Time permitting, I would be interested in implementing other GitHub Actions, such as:
+With more time, I would be interested in implementing other GitHub Actions, such as:
-• Observability - Setting up New Relic and automating

-GitHub Actions Workflow:
+**Observability - Setting up New Relic and automating** GitHub Actions Workflow:
 Create a .github/workflows/new-relic-deployment.yml file for your GitHub Actions workflow.
 Below is a sample workflow:
       - name: Notify New Relic